Will A Wound Heal Faster Exposed To Air Or Covered?

 Nurse dressing up a wound

 Nurses always cover a wound to help it heal rapidly.
-(Photo Credit : media.defense.gov )
+(Photo Credit: media.defense.gov )

-If leaving a wound exposed to the air is so good and promotes healing, then why do doctors recommend covering a wound with bandages and sterilized dressing?
+If leaving a wound exposed to the air is so good and promotes healing, why do doctors recommend covering a wound with bandages and sterilized dressing?

 Recommended Video for you: